-UCPD maintains a daily crime log and a fire log that contains specified information about all crimes or fires (must have an actual flame to appear on this daily fire log) that occur within the patrol jurisdiction of, and are reported to, the UCPD.
-The daily crime log and fire log may be viewed online at https://ucrpd.crimegraphics.com/.

-Daily crime and fire logs older than 60 days are maintained for seven years, and will be made available for public inspection within two business days, upon request.
-Requests may be made in person or submitted via email to ucpdrecords@ucr.edu.

-- The Campus Fire Marshal maintains a fire log with information from the UCPD Records Office, as well as all fire alarms and incident and response data based on the previously mentioned definitions.
-The Daily Fire Logs contain the following information:

-- Date and Time the fire was reported

-- Nature of the Fire

-- o General Location of the Fire
+- UCRPD maintains a daily crime log and a fire log that contains specified information about all crimes or fires (must have an actual flame to appear on this daily fire log) that occur within the patrol jurisdiction of, and are reported to, the UCRPD.
+The daily crime log and fire log may be viewed online at https://ucrpd.crimegraphics.com/ or at UCRPD office. - Daily crime and fire logs older than 60 days are maintained for seven years and will be made available for public inspection within two business days, upon request.
+Requests may be made in person or submitted via email to UCPDrecords@ucr.edu. - The Campus Fire Marshal maintains a fire log with information from the UCRPD Records Office, as well as all fire alarms and incident and response data based on the previously mentioned definitions.
+The Daily Fire Logs contain the following information: - o Date and Time the fire was reported. - Nature of the Fire. - o General Location of the Fire.

-The Campus Fire Marshal fire log may be accessed Monday through Friday during business hours at the Office of Campus Architect, or by emailing Cesar Pla, Deputy Fire Marshal, at cesar.pla@ucr.edu.
+The Campus Fire Marshal fire log may be accessed Monday through Friday during business hours at the Office of Fire Marshal, or by emailing Cesar Pla, Deputy Fire Marshal, at cesar.pla@ucr.edu.

-E. Fire Drills and Evacuation Exercises
+F. Fire Drills and Evacuation Exercises